 Islington Planning advantages:

 - A good thing about Islington’s attitude to design is that they do not wish for a blanket style across an entire area.
 In this way, they actively encourage innovative design solutions instead of the monotonous procedure of ticking boxes.
-Again, the result goes beyond pleasing aesthetics as the planning department understands the social and economic impact of good design in its four commercial town centres and the smaller local groups of businesses in residential regions that are pivotal to the borough’s strong economy.
+Again, the result goes beyond pleasing aesthetics as the planning department understands the social and economic impact of good design in its four commercial town centres.

 - Another inspirational initiative on the part of Islington is their cohesive approach that affordable housing should not be of a lower standard than private accommodation.
 This social policy has positive and far-reaching implications to reduce ubiquitous social segregation in the near future.